Appeals at HRPA

-In order to ensure the fairness of registration and certification practices, HRPA established an Appeals Committee to conduct internal appeal reviews.
-An internal appeal is a review of a regulatory decision made by a committees or the Registrar.
-If it appears to the individual affected by the decision that something was wrong or went wrong with the process of making the original decision, that person may ask HRPA’s Appeals Committee to conduct a review of the decision.
+In order to ensure the fairness of its regulatory practices, HRPA established an Appeal Committee to conduct internal appeals and reviews.
+An internal appeal or review is a review of a regulatory decision made by a committee or the Registrar.
+If it appears to the individual affected by the decision that there was an error in the original decision or that the process leading to the original decision was unfair, that person may ask HRPA’s Appeal Committee to conduct an appeal or review of the decision.

-The internal appeal process is an important part of HRPA's regulatory framework.
-HRPA is committed to fair, transparent, and effective regulatory processes which includes the access to an internal appeal process.
+The internal appeal and review process is an important part of HRPA's regulatory framework.
+HRPA is committed to fair, transparent, and effective regulatory processes which include access to an internal appeal and review process.

 Grounds for Internal Appeal

-- The panel or individual making the original judgement was not/were not impartial, and/or
+o The panel or individual making the original judgment was not/were not impartial, and/or

-- A deficiency in the decision, e.g., the committee or registrar:
+An error in the decision itself, e.g., the committee or Registrar:

 Who May Appeal?

-The Appeals Committee will respond to written appeals from any party in the original proceedings.
-Individuals who were not a party to the original proceedings cannot appeal the decision of a regulatory committee or of the registrar.
+The Appeal Committee will respond to written appeals from any party in the original proceedings.
+Individuals who were not a party to the original proceedings cannot appeal the decision of a regulatory committee or of the Registrar.

 Requesting an Appeal

-To file a Request for Appeal, a member must complete the Request for Appeal Form which asks them to set out the grounds for the appeal.
-The Request for Appeal must be signed and filed with the Office of the Registrar of HRPA within 30 calendar days from the date the decision was made that is being appealed.
+To file a Request for Appeal, a person must complete the Request for Appeal Form which asks them to set out the grounds for the appeal or review.
+The Request for Appeal must be signed and filed with the Office of the Registrar of HRPA within 30 calendar days from the date the decision that is being appealed was made.
 It may be delivered by mail, email, in person or by fax.
-There is no cost for requesting an appeal.
+There is no cost for requesting an appeal or review.

-In almost every case, a decision or order of the review panel is final.
+In almost every case, a decision or order of the Appeal Committee is final.
 However, if a decision of the panel to suspend or revoke a member’s membership or a firm’s registration has become effective, the Board may by special resolution rescind or alter the order.
-Also, all Appeals Committee panel decisions may be subject to judicial review by Divisional Court.
+Also, all Appeal Committee panel decisions may be subject to judicial review by Divisional Court.

 What decisions may be appealed?

-Any order or decision made by the following may be appealed to the Appeals Committee:
+Orders or decisions made by the following may be appealed to the Appeal Committee: